Glad-analytics/mock-census-report/README.md

 # Mock-Census-Report

 This project presents a data-driven mock census analysis for a fictional UK town.
 The goal is to simulate how real census data can inform urban planning and government policy decisions.
-Using Python, data visualisation, and statistical inference, the project explores population characteristics, housing use, and labour patterns — leading to clear, evidence-based recommendations.
+Using Python, data visualisation, and statistical inference, the project explores population characteristics, housing use, and labour patterns, leading to clear, evidence-based recommendations.

 ⸻